 Have you ever wanted to see a mermaid or maybe a stampede of buffalo?
 Well, Dolly Parton’s Dinner Theaters have that and SO MUCH MORE.

-Tanger Outlets is an incredible option if shopping is one way you like to spend your time.
+Tanger Outlets is an incredible option if shopping is one way you like to spend your time or if you’re looking for thing to do this fall.
 The shopping area has dozens of stores with something for everyone in your family, including Kate Spade New York, Coach, Nike, Disney, Old Navy, Alex & Ani, Kirkland’s, Simply Southern–the list really goes on and on.

 This is honestly one of my favorite attractions in the area.
 From the moment you see the large ship-shaped building from the parkway, you know this is going to be an incredible experience.
 I love history, and I love the movie Titanic, so this really is the best of both worlds.
 Each guest is given a card with a passenger’s information and history on it.
 At the end of the tour, you learn the fate of your passenger, really humanizing the entire experience.
 Throughout the museum, you gaze upon hundreds of artifacts, letters and even photographs taken of the ship by a photographer who departed the ship during one of its stops.
 If you have not visited, it is definitely on my don’t-miss list.